Perron's method for pathwise viscosity solutions

 The results in this paper could be adapted to treat rough paths with less H\"older regularity than in \eqref{A:pathassumption}, in which case more iterated integrals are involved in the definition \eqref{E:roughpathdef}, and more regularity is required for $H$.
 For more details on the theory of rough paths and rough differential equations, see Friz and Hairer \cite{FH} or Friz and Victoir \cite{FV}.

 As discussed in the introduction, Perron's method is used to construct solutions of equations for which there is a notion of sub- and super-solutions, which, in turn, satisfy an appropriate comparison principle.
 The definition of pathwise viscosity sub- and super-solutions for \eqref{E:eq} is discussed in the next section, and it is assumed that

-By invoking \eqref{A:comparison}, it is implicitly assumed that $F$, $H$, and $W$ satisfy extra conditions that allow one to prove the comparison principle.
-For instance, the standard assumption for $F$ in the classical viscosity theory is that
+By invoking \eqref{A:comparison}, we implicitly assume that $F$, $H$, and $W$ satisfy extra conditions that allow one to prove the comparison principle.
+The standard assumption for $F$, which comes from the classical viscosity theory, is that

 Notice that the matrix inequality in \eqref{A:Fstructure} implies that $X \le Y$.
 Therefore, in view of the ellipticity of $F$, \eqref{A:Fstructure} holds whenever $F$ is independent of $x$, or if, say, $F$ is of the form